-- Cook the pasta in boiling water, with ½ tsp salt as per the packet instructions.
+- Start by cooking the pasta in boiling water, with ½ tsp salt as per the package instructions.
 You'll want to cook it until al dente which, depending on the shape, is usually about 8-12 minutes.

-- Meanwhile, heat the oil in a large pan and then add the Mediterranean vegetables, garlic and chilli.
+- Meanwhile, over medium-high heat, heat oil in a large pan, and add the frozen Mediterranean vegetables, garlic, and chili (chilli).
 Cook, frequently stirring for 5 minutes.
-Have you been transported to the Mediterranean yet?
+You should be starting to smell those wonderful Mediterranean flavors now.

 - Add fresh cherry tomatoes and cook for a further 3 minutes.
 This adds another layer of freshness and out of this world flavour.

-- Now, add the tomato purée to the pan with the cheese, ¼ cup of starchy water that the pasta is cooking in, the remaining salt and the pepper.
+- Now, turn the hob to a medium heat and add the tomato paste (purée) to the pan with the cheese, ¼ cup of starchy water that the pasta is cooking in, the remaining salt and the pepper.
 Stir, and after about a minute the cheese will have melted, and the sauce will have thickened.

 - Once cooked, drain the pasta and pour into the Mediterranean vegetable sauce.